 The self-guided tour starts in the Grand Hall at the foot of the monumental Grand Staircase, commissioned by King George IV in 1828.
 It takes in architect John Nash's Italianate Green Drawing Room, the State Dining Room (all red damask and Regency furnishings), the Blue Drawing Room (which has a gorgeous fluted ceiling by Nash) and the White Drawing Room, where foreign ambassadors are received.

-Admission includes entry to a themed special exhibition (royal couture during the Queen's reign, growing up at the palace etc) in the enormous Ballroom, built between 1853 and 1855, and these displays are often the main reason for a visit.
-The Throne Room is rather anticlimactic, with his-and-her pink chairs monogrammed "ER" and "P".
+Admission includes entry to a themed special exhibition (for example, royal couture during the late Queen's reign, growing up at the palace, etc) in the enormous Ballroom, built between 1853 and 1855, and these displays are often the main reason for a visit.
+The Throne Room is rather anticlimactic, with simple his-and-her monogrammed chairs.

 The Palace Garden

 Wandering the gardens is another highlight of a visit to Buckingham Palace – in addition to admiring some of the 350 or so species of flowers and plants and listening to the many birds, you’ll get beautiful views of the palace and a peek at its famous lake.
-Picnics are allowed, but with some restrictions.
+A guided tour of the gardens must be pre-booked when you purchase your entry tickets and includes stories from the groundskeepers.

 Tickets and other practicalities

-Buckingham Palace is open to visitors in the summer months when the Queen is on vacation.
+Buckingham Palace is open to visitors in the summer months when the King is on vacation.
 It can also sometimes be visited in winter (December to February), but only on select days.

 Entry is by timed ticket, which is best booked online in advance.
 The self-guided tour, using excellent audio-guide commentary, takes about two hours.
 Security is airport-style and unsurprisingly strict.
 Large bags are not permitted inside.
 Ask staff to stamp your ticket before you leave for free access for a year.